 Larry believes that more choices become available with purposeful attention and the right guidance.

-As the founder and managing director, Larry is dedicated to bringing a strength-based, client-centered, and collaborative approach to Mind Health Toronto.
+As the founder and managing director, Larry is dedicated to creating community, making a difference and supporting our Mind Health Toronto.

 “I don’t have to chase extraordinary moments to find happiness – it’s right in front of me if I’m paying attention and practicing gratitude.”

-Trish is a Certified Emotionally Focused Therapist (ICEEFT), a Registered Marriage and Family Therapist (AAMFT/ CAMFT) and has a Masters degree in Counselling and Spirituality.
-She enjoys working with couples, families and individuals.
-EFT is the most validated and effective couple therapy in the field (70-90% success rate), and Trish is certified and has been using this approach for 12 years.
-EFT is based on vast research on adult attachment as an emotional bond, and is a non-blaming approach to help couples move out of recurring cycles of resentment, mistrust, hurt and loneliness to intimacy and a secure connection.
+Trish is a Certified Emotionally Focused Therapist (ICEEFT), a Registered Marriage and Family Therapist (CAMFT) and has a Masters degree in Counselling and Spirituality.
+The focus of her practice is helping individuals, couples and families explore and reach secure, loving connections with themselves and their loved ones.
+EFT is the most validated and effective couple therapy in the field (70-90% success rate), and Trish has been using this approach for 13 years.
+EFT is based on vast research on adult attachment as an emotional bond, and is a non-blaming approach to help couples move out of recurring cycles of hurt and disconnection to intimacy and a secure bond.

-She also has a strong interest is helping individuals with various life-transition issues (end of relationship, family change, loss, single life), as well as self-esteem, attachment issues, addiction in the family, and work issues.
-Finally she has been trained in EFFT (Emotionally Focused Family Therapy), based on the acclaimed EFT, which is a short-term, attachment-based approach to help families form strong connections.
-Her overarching approach is one of compassion and attunement, to ensure clients feel understood and valued.
+She has a strong interest in helping individuals with challenging life-transition issues (end of relationship, family change, loss), as well as anxiety, attachment issues, addiction in the family, and work issues.
+She has been trained in EFFT (Emotionally Focused Family Therapy), based on the acclaimed EFT, a short-term, attachment-based approach to help families form strong connections.
+Finally her overarching approach is one of compassion and attunement, to ensure clients feel understood and valued.